google/zetasql/docs/graph-query-statements.md

 [fin-graph]: https://github.com/google/zetasql/blob/master/docs/graph-schema-statements.md#fin_graph

-In the following query, only people who were born before `1990-01-10` are included in the results table:
+In the following query, people with `Id = 1` are excluded from the results table:

 ```zetasql
 GRAPH FinGraph